Discrimination against drug addicts: Kenya

-In Kenya there is a link between injection-related discrimination, mental health, physical health, and the quality of life for those who inject drugs.
+In Kenya, as with other countries, there is a link between injection-related discrimination, mental health, physical health, and the quality of life for those who inject drugs.
 The rates of discrimination are linked to higher levels of psychological distress and risky behaviors.
 Women in Kenya account for 10% of people who use drugs.
 These women tend to experience typical discrimination faced by people who use drugs in addition to gender-related discrimination.
 Levels of discrimination are often higher for those that are also HIV positive.

 Tanzania

-The Tanzanian government initiated support for substance-dependence treatment rehabilitation in the latter 20th century, with the Ministry of Health administering the Treatment II center network to oversee this care.
+The Tanzanian government initiated support for substance-dependence treatment rehabilitation in the late 20th century, with the Ministry of Health and Social Welfare administering the Treatment II center network to oversee this care.
 Treatment centers and harm reduction efforts in Tanzania have come into conflict with recent discourse from politicians, such as President John Magufuli, who established the nation's war on drugs in early 2017.
-Calling for the arrest of anyone involved in narcotics, Magufuli's stance is distinct from growing harm reduction pathways established in sub-Saharan Africa in the early decades of 2000.
-This wave of criminalization policy aims to redress the issue of those who use being primarily being targeted by law enforcement, rather than other individuals involved in the trafficking schema.
-Tanzania's policing of injection drug use has encouraged both consumers and traffickers to further ingratiate themselves in the nation's black market, with injection drug users consequently being more likely to be involved in sex work and other illicit trafficking, rather than engage in traditional employment opportunities which risk greater exposure.
-Populations that exist at this intersection, for instance, Tanzanian women sex workers who engage in injection drug use, are alienated from utilizing risk reduction interventions due to fear of arrest.
+Calling for the arrest of anyone involved in narcotics, Magufuli's stance is distinct from growing harm reduction pathways established in sub-Saharan Africa in the early 21st century.
+Tanzania's policing of injection drug use has pushed both consumers and traffickers deeper into the black market, with injection drug users consequently being more likely to be involved in sex work and other illicit trafficking, rather than engage in traditional employment opportunities which risk greater exposure.
+Populations that exist at this intersection, such as women sex workers who engage in injection drug use, are alienated from using risk reduction interventions due to fear of arrest.

-Low-income, urban, young men which are the most likely populace to be recruited to illicit substance trafficking due to lack of economic opportunity otherwise, have been highly scrutinized under recent waves of drug criminalization.
-Substance use ranging from marijuana to heroin is prohibited and a record denoting arrest for such use highly influences subsequent employment outcomes after time served for these individuals, which can ultimately be deleterious to expanding economic mobility within the communities they hail from.
+Low-income, urban young men – the most likely demographic to be recruited into illicit substance trafficking due to limited legal economic opportunities – have been highly scrutinized under recent waves of drug criminalization.
+A record denoting arrest for such activity is associated with difficulty finding employment, which can ultimately limit upward economic mobility for these people and their communities.

-A study published in the Review of African Political Economy notes that commerce and political corruption in Tanzania have promulgated crack cocaine consumption and flash-blood practices, or blood sharing between substance users after recent injections, specifically among poor youth in urban centers.
+A study published in the Review of African Political Economy notes that commerce and political corruption in Tanzania have promulgated crack cocaine consumption and flashblood practices, or blood sharing between substance users after recent injections, specifically among poor youth in urban centers.